spencergosden/Maritime-Alpha-Flow/README.md

 ## Disclosure

 This is not financial advice, nor intended to be used in a live trading environment.
-The purpose of this project is for my own development and entertainment.
+The sole purpose of this project is for my own development and entertainment.
 Past performance of a strategy is not indicative of future performance.